PGmacs

 M-x pgmacs

 This will open a widget-based buffer to collect connection information (database name, hostname, port, etc.).
-It reads initial values for these variables from the environment variables POSTGRES_DATABASE, POSTGRES_HOSTNAME, POSTGRES_PORT_NUMBER, PGPORT, POSTGRES_USER, POSTGRESQL_USERNAME, POSTGRES_PASSWORD and POSTGRESQL_PASSWORD, if they are defined (these semi-standardized variable names are used by the official Docker image for PostgreSQL and the more sophisticated Bitnami PostgreSQL image).
+It reads initial values for these variables from the following environment variables, if they are set:

 Screenshot connection widget

-It will then open the PGmacs main buffer, which will show you a list of the tables available in the database.
+It will then open the main PGmacs table-list buffer, which will show you a list of the tables available in the database.

 You can also open PGmacs with a PostgreSQL connection string